Condo Insurance in Florida

 Requirements by Law

 The state of Alabama requires condominium associations to purchase master policies, but Georgia and Florida do not.
-Lenders, however, will require you to insure the property, and as a result, your association will carry a master policy.
+Lenders, however, will require you to insure the property, and as a result, your association will carry out a master policy.
 Each unit owner can decide to purchase insurance to cover their possessions, as this is not covered by a master policy.

 Kingdom Tree Insurance Agency Can Help You